-Solar power making up most of renewables' contribution in green above, is about to drop hard, as sun begins to set.
+We must expect this 'issue' above: solar after a huge renewable contribution here, green, is about to drop hard as sun begins to drop.
 Of course, eminently forecastable!
-So, this 11,000 MW from solar at 3 pm above used to help meet 40,000 MW of demand - will fall very hard.
-Firm, dispatchable natural gas is generating 22,000 MW at 3 pm (orange top line) and about to be called on to scale up fast to replace that 'lost' 11,000 from solar (green, 2nd from top above).
+So, 11 GW of solar 3 pm helped meet 40 GW demand; but will fall soon hard to sunset.
+Firm, dispatchable natural gas generating 22 GW at 3 pm (orange, top), is sadly about to be called on to scale up to replace a 'lost' the GWs from solar in an arcing, soon to plummet line above.